Iretha/design-patterns/src/com/smdev/structural/adapter/adapter.md

 ## Cons:
 - complexity of the code increases

+## How to recognize it?

 ## Examples from Java API
-Recognizeable by creational methods taking an instance of different abstract/interface type and returning an implementation of own/another abstract/interface type which decorates/overrides the given instance
+Recognizable by creational methods taking an instance of different abstract/interface type and returning an implementation of own/another abstract/interface type which decorates/overrides the given instance
 ```